stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 - `engine.apps`: the apps database
 - `engine.ui`: the UI API, to register callbacks for `@$notify()` and `@$input()` in rules
 - `engine.assistant`: the Assistant API, to send and receive messages for Sabrina; this API is cloud-only
+- `engine.platform`: the Platform API

 ## The Platform API

-Anywhere in ThingEngine code you will be able to access the Platform API through the `platform` global variable.
+Anywhere in ThingEngine code you will be able to access the Platform API through the `engine.platform` property.

 Most of the API is for internal use only, but you might find the following useful: